yuskubo/Gate/README.md

 \users\hoge\demo\demo.rtf
 ```

-When accessing a folder on the network, it is necessary to start writing the path with "//" or "¥¥" or "\\\\" or "A to Z alphabet:".
+You can access folders on the network by starting to write the path with "//" or "¥¥" or "\\\\" or "A to Z alphabet:".
+However, when opening folders on the network, you need to mount the target folder under '/Volumes' in advance.
 ```
 //G:/teamdrive/share
 ¥¥G:¥teamdrive¥share